Satisfactory Academic Progress (SAP)

 Determination of Eligibility

-The minimum progress standards will be checked after each semester of enrollment (Summer, Fall and Spring).
+The minimum progress standards will be checked after each semester of enrollment (Summer, fall and Spring).
 If you do not meet the minimum requirements AND you have been placed in either ‘Suspension’ or ‘Maximum Time Frame Suspension’ status, refer to the “Reestablishing Eligibility” section.

 Program Changes